docker/compose/docs/install.md

 If Compose detects containers that were created without labels, it will refuse to run so that you don't end up with two sets of them.
-If you want to keep using your existing containers (for example, because they have data volumes you want to preserve) you can migrate them with the following command:
+If you want to keep using your existing containers (for example, because they have data volumes you want to preserve) you can use compose 1.5.x to migrate them with the following command:

     $ docker-compose migrate-to-labels